 4-Get good reviews on Social media, tourists, and Q&A platforms

-The first thing Chinese customers would look for before booking is the reviews.
+The first thing Chinese customers would look for before booking reviews.
 The Chinese customers need to be reassured: the more reviews your services have, the better it will be.
 The reviews must be many, but also good and detailed.

 5-Have an account on Chinese booking channels